Mask prior-guided denoising diffusion improves inverse protein folding

 \section{Discussion}

-In this work, we present MapDiff, a mask prior-guided denoising diffusion framework for structure-based protein design.
+In this work, we present MapDiff, a mask-prior-guided denoising diffusion framework for structure-based protein design.
 Specifically, we regard IPF prediction as a discrete denoising diffusion problem, and develop a graph-based denoising network to capture structural information and residue interactions.
 At each denoising step, we utilize a G-EGNN module to generate clean sequences from input structures and a pre-trained IPA module to refine low-confidence residues, ensuring reliable denoising trajectories.
 Moreover, we integrate DDIM with Monte-Carlo dropout to accelerate generative sampling and enhance uncertainty estimation.
 Experiments demonstrate that MapDiff consistently outperforms the state-of-the-art IPF models across multiple benchmarks and scenarios.
 At the same time, the generated protein sequences exhibit a high degree of similarity to their native counterparts.
 Even in cases where the overall sequence similarity was low, these sequences can often refold into their native structures, as demonstrated by the AlphaFold2-refolded models.
 We also conduct a comprehensive ablation study to analyze the importance of different model components for the prediction results.
 MapDiff demonstrates transferability and robustness in generating novel protein sequences, even with limited training data.
-Promising future directions include verifying the applicability of MapDiff in practical domains such as de novo antibody design and protein engineering, incorporating predicted structures from structure prediction models as external data for incremental training, integrating physics-informed constraints, leveraging sequential evolutionary knowledge from protein language models to further refine residue predictions, and further validating the foldability of the designed sequences by conducting folding simulations or molecular dynamics simulations.
+Promising future directions include: verifying the applicability of MapDiff in practical domains such as de novo antibody design and protein engineering, incorporating predicted structures from structure prediction models as external data for incremental training, integrating physics-informed constraints, leveraging sequential evolutionary knowledge from protein language models to further refine residue predictions, and further validating the foldability of the designed sequences by conducting folding simulations or molecular dynamics simulations.